-Conditions to avoid: keep away from open flames, direct sunlight, and high humidity.
+Conditions to avoid: keep away from sparks, open flames, direct sunlight, excessive heat, hot surfaces, and high humidity.
 Avoid contact of battery with water, strong oxidizers, and strong acids.

 TOXICOLOGICAL INFORMATION

 Routine handling and use of this product does not result in significant exposure to substances of toxicological concern.